johanneshilden/lets-parse/json-combinator/README.md

 > `manyTill p` end applies action `p` zero or more times until action end succeeds, and returns the list of values returned by `p`.

-We can now define a function which will behave similar to `manyTill`, except that it is necessary to satisfy the provided parser both at the beginning and at the end of the input:
+We can now define a function that will behave similar to `manyTill`, except that it is necessary to satisfy the provided parser both at the beginning and at the end of the input:

 ```haskell
 manyEnclosedIn :: Parser a -> Parser b -> Parser [a]
 manyEnclosedIn parser fence = fence *> manyTill parser fence
 ```

-We can now define the string parser in terms of `manyEnclosedIn`.
+The string parser is defined in terms of `manyEnclosedIn`.

 ```haskell
 -- | Parse a string literal, i.e., zero or more characters enclosed in double quotes.